midonet/midonet/docs/design-overview.md

 When a `Router` requires the MAC for an IP address, it queries its ARP cache.
 Successful queries are resolved on the spot by reading the local cache directly.
-Queries for missing entries will cause an ARP request to be emmited and suspend the simulation of the affected packet until a reply is received.
+Queries for missing entries will cause an ARP request to be emitted and suspend the simulation of the affected packet until a reply is received.
 Suspended simulations receive a `Future` that will be completed by the reply.
 This serves as an indication to packet processing threads that they can re-attempt to simulate the packet.